CPSC319-2022/Continuus/README.md

    - DATABASE_URL: Use the default value, if needed you can update this depending on your Postgres setup (next section)
    - NEXTAUTH_URL: If you are developing locally, leave this as default
    - GOOGLE_CLIENT_ID & GOOGLE_CLIENT_SECRET: Set these to the client id and client secret you have saved from the Google OAuth Setup section
+   - NEXTAUTH_SECRET: Follow the instructions in the .env-example files to generate a secret for it

 ### 5. Setting up Prisma